Laser Hair Removal vs. Electrolysis: What's The Difference?

 Who is the ideal candidate for electrolysis?

-Since electrolysis uses radio frequencies rather than light, it does not rely on pigment.
-Instead it attacks the follicle itself, making it a viable option for all types of complexions.
+Since electrolysis uses radio frequencies rather than light, it attacks the follicle itself and does not rely on pigment making it a viable option for all types of complexions.
 However, it should be warned that previous tweezing and waxing can make the process a little more difficult.
 Tweezing and waxing can alter the shape of hair follicles, making it harder to get the epilator into the root.
 Additionally, electrolysis is only for the committed since it can take around a year and a half to see full results.
 Talk to your technician ahead of time to understand what you can expect.

 Is there maintenance involved after electrolysis?

-Like laser hair removal, electrolysis depends on the hair growth cycle.
+Like laser hair removal, electrolysis depends on the hair growth cycle so maintenance will be in the form of follow-up treatments.
 “As only one hair can be treated at a time with electrolysis, the number of treatments required depends on many factors including the amount of hair being treated, the speed of the technician, and the thickness of the hair,” says Dr. Black.
-“Large areas with dense hairs may require more time to treat and this might mean that these areas are broken into several treatment sessions.”
+“Large areas with dense hairs may require more time to treat and this might mean that these areas are broken up into several treatment sessions.”
 However, once the unwanted hair is gone, it is gone forever.